-In one of Business Central’s most recent updates, mail merge functionality has been enhanced.
+In one of Business Central’s most recent updates, Microsoft have improved mail merge functionality.
 You can use mail merge to create templates for things like directories, mailing lists and labels.
 It works by taking the data from another source, in our case Business Central, and matching it to the field used in the template.
-For a quick read on what mail merge is and what it’s used for, click here.
+I’ve linked Microsoft’s documentation on mail merge functionality which should help you get a better understanding on the topic.

 The post today is certainly more pictorial.
 Given the tutorial style, I think it’s a lot more helpful to have as many images as possible to help users relate when they are performing the activity.
 Let us know what you think about it using the link at the bottom of the page!

 In this blog, we are going to demonstrate this functionality using contact labels.